Cheyenne

-The Northern Cheyenne, known in Cheyenne either as Notameohmésêhese, meaning "Northern Eaters" or simply as Ohmésêhese meaning "Eaters", live in southeastern Montana on the Northern Cheyenne Indian Reservation.
+The Northern Cheyenne, known in Cheyenne either as Notameohmésėhese, meaning "Northern Eaters" (or simply as Ohmésėhese meaning "Eaters"), live in southeastern Montana on the Northern Cheyenne Indian Reservation.
 Tribal enrollment figures, as of late 2014, indicate that there are approximately 10,840 members, of which about 4,939 reside on the reservation.
 Approximately 91% of the population are Native Americans (full or part race), with 72.8% identifying themselves as Cheyenne.
-Slightly more than one quarter of the population five years or older spoke a language other than English.
+Slightly more than one-quarter of the population five years or older spoke a language other than English.
 The Southern Cheyenne, known in Cheyenne as Heévâhetaneo'o meaning "Roped People", together with the Southern Arapaho, form the Cheyenne and Arapaho Tribes, in western Oklahoma.
 Their combined population is 12,130, as of 2008.
 In 2003, approximately 8,000 of these identified themselves as Cheyenne, although with continuing intermarriage it has become increasingly difficult to separate the tribes.

-The Cheyenne
+Name

-The Cheyenne are composed of two tribes, the Só'taeo'o or Só'taétaneo'o (more commonly as Suhtai or Sutaio; singular: Só'taétane) and the Tsétsêhéstâhese (more commonly as the Tsitsistas; singular: Tsétsêhéstaestse), which translates to "those who are like this".
-Both tribes had always traveled together and fully merged sometime after 1883, though maintained separate camps.
-The Suhtai had slightly different speech and customs from their traveling companions.
+The Cheyenne called themselves Tsétsêhéstâhese (more commonly as the Tsitsistas; singular: Tsétsêhéstaestse), which translates to "those who are like this".
+The Suhtai, also called the Só'taeo'o, Só'taétaneo'o, Sutaio (singular: Só'taétane) traveled with the Tsétsêhéstâhese and merged with them after 1832.
+The Suhtai had slightly different speech and customs from the Tsétsêhéstâhese.

-The name "Cheyenne" derive from the Lakota Sioux exonym Šahíyena meaning "little Šahíya".
+The name "Cheyenne" derives from the Lakota Sioux exonym Šahíyena meaning "little Šahíya".
 The identity of the Šahíya is not known, but many Great Plains tribes assume that it means Cree or another people who spoke an Algonquian language related to Cree and Cheyenne.
-The Cheyenne word for Ojibwe is Sáhea'eo'o, a word that sounds similar to the Lakota word Šahíya.
-Cheyenne also means “little beautiful blue bird”.
+The Cheyenne name for Ojibwe is Sáhea'eo'o, a word that sounds similar to the Lakota word Šahíya.

 Another of the common etymologies for Cheyenne is "a bit like the [people of an] alien speech" (literally, "red-talker").
 According to George Bird Grinnell, the Lakota had referred to themselves and fellow Siouan-language bands as "white talkers", and those of other language families, such as the Algonquian Cheyenne, as "red talkers" (Šahíyena).

-The etymology of the name Tsitsistas (technically Tsétsėhéstȧhese), which the Cheyenne call themselves, is uncertain.
-According to the Cheyenne dictionary offered online by Chief Dull Knife College, there is no definitive consensus, though various studies of the origins and translation of the word have been suggested.
+The etymology of the name Tsitsistas (Tsétsėhéstȧhese), which the Cheyenne call themselves, is uncertain.
+According to the Cheyenne dictionary offered online by Chief Dull Knife College, there is no consensus and various origins and translation of the word have been proposed.
 Grinnell's record is typical and states, "They call themselves Tsistsistas [sic, Tsitsistas is the correct pronunciation], which the books commonly give as meaning "people".
 It most likely means related to one another, similarly bred, like us, our people, or us.
-The term for the Cheyenne homeland is Tsiihistano.
+The term for the Cheyenne homeland is Tsistano.